MonCore/moncore/docs/00-doc-index.md

+# MonCore — Documentation Index

+This repository contains both public technical documentation and an index of the regulator-grade private documentation pack maintained for the MonCore Financial Operating System.

+---

+## Public Documentation

+The following documents are publicly available and sanitized for open distribution:

+- Platform Overview
+  docs/public/01-platform-overview.md

+These documents describe MonCore’s architecture principles, operating model, and regulatory positioning at a non-confidential level.

+All other documents listed below exist in a controlled private pack and are provided only to regulated counterparties under NDA and formal engagement.

+---

 # MonCore — Regulatory & Technical Documentation Pack (Public Index)

 This repository contains a public index of the regulator-grade documentation pack maintained for the MonCore Financial Operating System.